-8.03 Twenty-one days` notice in writing at least of every General Meeting (including the Annual General Meeting), exclusive in every case both of the day on which it is served or deemed to be served and of the day for which it is given, shall be given in the Chamber’s Bulletin or other official publication or in manner hereinafter mentioned to such persons (including the Auditors) as are under these presents entitled to receive such notices from the Chamber.
+8.03 Sixty days’ notice in writing at least of every General Meeting (including the Annual General Meeting), exclusive in every case both of the day on which it is served or deemed to be served and of the day for which it is given, shall be given in the Chamber’s Newsletter or other official publication or in manner hereinafter mentioned to such persons (including the appointed accountant) as are under these presents entitled to receive such notices from the Chamber.
 Any notice for a General Meeting shall specify the place, the day and the hour of meeting, and in the case of special business (but not general business as set out in Article 8.01 above) the general nature of that business.
-At all meetings, 12 Members present shall form a quorum.
+At all meetings, 25% of the votes available shall form a quorum.

-8.04 (a) Each Member shall be entitled to vote according to §4.01e at all general meetings of Members, which may be given personally or by the Members duly authorised agent.
-Any Member shall be allowed to vote by proxy.
+8.04 (a) Each Member shall be entitled to vote according to §4.01d at all general meetings of Members, which may be given personally or by the Member’s duly authorised agent.
+Any Member shall be allowed to vote by proxy or register their vote by email or post.
 Proxies may only be given to persons having themselves the right to vote.
 Decisions of the General Meeting shall be by simple majority of those present or represented at such meeting unless otherwise stated therein.

 8.05 Elections to the Board shall be by simple majority in open meeting.
-The names of the candidates shall be sent to Members prior to the Annual General Meeting at which the election is to take place.
+The names of the candidates shall be sent to Members prior to the Annual General Meeting at which the election is to take place by the Nominations Committee who shall specify who has proposed and who has seconded the nominee.
 In the election of the Members of the Board proxies shall be allowed.

-8.06 Each meeting of the Board shall be presided over by the Chairman or, in his absence a Vice-Chairman, and in their absence the meeting shall elect a Chairman who shall be a Board member.
+8.06 The Annual General Meeting shall be presided over by the Chairman or, in his absence a Vice-Chairman, and in their absence the meeting shall elect a Chairman who shall be a Board member.
 The Chairman, the Vice-Chairman or another Board member acting as chairman shall have an original and also a casting vote.

 8.07 Correct minutes of the proceedings of the Chamber at its General Meeting shall upon request to the General Manager be open to the inspection to Members of the Chamber at convenient times.

-10.01 A notice may be served by the Chamber upon any Member, either personally, by facsimile transmission, e-mail or by sending it through first class post in a prepaid letter, addressed to such Member at his registered place of abode or registered office (as appropriate)
+9.01 A notice may be served by the Chamber upon any Member, either personally, by e-mail or by sending it through regular Mail, addressed to such Member at his registered place of abode or registered office (as appropriate)

-10.02 A notice may be served by a Member on the Chamber either personally, by facsimile transmission, e-mail or though first class post in a prepaid letter addressed to the Chairman or the General Manager at the Chamber at their addresses.
+9.02 A notice may be served by a Member on the Chamber either personally, by e-mail or by regular Mail addressed to the Chairman or the General Manager at the Chamber’s addresses.

 If any question shall arise upon the interpretation or construction of these Articles of Association, the Board shall decide the point and their decision shall be final.